 You could start with a better answer to David Cameron’s question “What has Europe ever done for us?”.
 As he closed his speech in the European Parliament, Richard Ash finished with a clear message, “So let Brexit stand as a cautionary tale to the people of Europe.
 To the people of Europe I say this: you are the generation that have lived through the longest period of peace and the greatest level of prosperity ever.
 Never take it for granted.
 Value it.
 Fight for it.
 Defend it everyday.”

-By Adrian Pring, Senior Strategist.
+By Adrian Pring, Strategist Director.